kiboschool/course-frontend-web-dev/src/lessons/javascript-review/events/accessing-to-the-event-information.md

-# Accessing to the event information
+# Accessing the Event Information

 ---